$C$-$\Delta\Theta$: Circuit-Restricted Weight Arithmetic for Selective Refusal: Additional Results

 \section{Additional Results}

-This appendix complements the main paper with: (i) detailed specification of the multi-category circuit aggregation procedure (Table~\ref{tab:sh_steering_llama3b_sh_steering_gemma3_4b}), where Algorithm~\ref{alg:steering_aggregation} formalizes neuron-wise resolution of overlapping versus non-overlapping circuit components to yield a single checkpoint deployable without inference-time hooks, and (ii) comprehensive per-model results for settings space constraints precluded from the main text.
-The supplementary refusal/utility metrics and SORRY-Bench cross-evaluations validate that the observed selectivity–utility tradeoffs and out-of-distribution generalization hold consistently across all evaluated model families.
+This appendix complements the main paper with: (i) Table~\ref{tab:refusal_rates_with_k}, the same primary refusal-rate matrix as main Table~\ref{tab:refusal_rates}, with the per-cell steering strength $k$ annotated next to each WS-MLP2 and OURS entry; (ii) detailed specification of the multi-category circuit aggregation procedure (Table~\ref{tab:sh_steering_llama3b_sh_steering_gemma3_4b}), where Algorithm~\ref{alg:steering_aggregation} formalizes neuron-wise resolution of overlapping versus non-overlapping circuit components to yield a single checkpoint deployable without inference-time hooks; and (iii) comprehensive per-model results for settings space constraints precluded from the main text.
+The supplementary refusal/utility metrics and OOD/adversarial cross-evaluations validate that the observed safety-utility tradeoffs and out-of-distribution generalization hold consistently across evaluated model families.